Lockheed SR-71 Blackbird was a strategic reconnaissance aircraft developed for the United States Air Force.

 The plane would finally retire in 1998, after a long period of controversy regarding funding dedicated to the aircraft.
 Many were afraid that SR-71s might attract funding and attention from newly developed UAVs.
 NASA would continue using the Blackbird until 1999.

-Today, the surviving SR-71s (12 were lost in different missions) can be found all over United States’ Museums.
+Today, the surviving SR-71s (12 were lost in different missions) can be found all over American museums.
 The National Museum of the United States Air Force, Wright-Patterson Air Force Base hosts the SR-71 aircraft that flew a record of 942 total sorties.
-One SR-71 is also exposed in American Air Museum in Britain, Imperial War Museum Duxford, Cambridgeshire, England.
+One SR-71 is also exhibited in the American Air Museum in Britain, Imperial War Museum Duxford, Cambridgeshire, England.

 Specifications of the Blackbird Plane